4 June 2019

-“BMT has been at the forefront of offshore wind farm service vessel designs as it has continuously worked with operators in the industry to develop vessels specific to industry requirements, introducing many game-changing innovations along the way.
-We intend to continue in the same vein and will be looking to evolve our designs and tailor them to the U.S. market, starting with this first vessel,” added Mr Lewis.
+“BMT has been at the forefront of offshore windfarm service boat designs as it has continuously worked with operators in the industry to develop vessels specific to industry requirements, introducing many game-changing innovations along the way.
+We intend to continue in the same vein and will be looking to evolve our designs and tailor them to the U.S. market, starting with this first vessel."

-The endangered North Atlantic right whales have been a key driver in the design of this vessel, culminating in the smallest quad jet wind farm vessel that BMT has ever designed.
-The custom vessel, designed with a reduced overall length, will operate safely and harmoniously with the whale communities within the North Atlantic’s seasonal management area locations.
-The resulting design offers performance and specification previously more akin to larger wind farm vessels.
+The endangered North Atlantic right whales have been a critical driver in the design of this vessel, culminating in the smallest quad-jet windfarm ship that BMT has ever designed.
+Because of its reduced overall length, the custom vessel will operate safely and harmoniously with the whale communities within the North Atlantic’s seasonal management area locations.
+The resulting design offers performance and specification previously more akin to larger windfarm vessels.

-Providing full support, BMT are very proud to be working alongside Windserve Marine and to be at the forefront in delivering CTVs to the U.S., to best service turbines safely and efficiently.
+Providing full support, BMT is very proud to be working alongside Windserve Marine and to be at the forefront in delivering CTVs to the U.S. to best service turbines safely and efficiently.